fdel-ux64/fish-config/README.md

 ## Current Functions

+### `install_package`

+A Fish shell helper function that installs a package with the correct package manager — automatically detecting your Linux distro (Fedora, Manjaro/Arch, or Ubuntu/Debian).
+If automatic detection fails, it falls back to an interactive menu prompt.

+**Usage:**

+- Call it from your terminal
+- install_package [package_name]

+**Behavior:**

+- If your distro can be auto‑identified, it installs immediately.
+- Otherwise, it will ask.
+  - Please choose your distro:
+   - 1 Fedora
+   - 2 Manjaro
+   - 3 Ubuntu
+  - Enter the number corresponding to your distro: █

+---

 ### `showfunc`

 Search, display, and optionally edit Fish shell functions.
 This function is useful for quickly viewing or modifying your custom shell functions.